This is the fourth post in the Sketchfab Rockstar series which focuses on how to reach a larger audience for your work on Sketchfab.

 Next, follow your favorite artists to receive updates whenever they post new work.
 As a bonus, following someone will notify that person, too, and there’s a good chance they’ll follow you back!

 When people start posting comments on your models, be sure to respond to them.
 Maybe you’ve asked for critiques?
 Then you will know that writing good feedback takes a considerable amount of time.
 Be polite and thoughtful of their effort.

-We also just introduced a new forum into our community.
-Until now conversations were usually tied to a specific model which sometimes limited their ‘depth.
-Now you can now also discuss other more general topics like how you’re using Sketchfab for your work, if your art has been featured somewhere or if you’re looking for help with a particular 3D application.
-Becoming an active and visible participant on the forum can definitely help you increase your status in the community!
+We also just introduced a new Forum into our community.
+Until now conversations were usually tied to a specific model, which sometimes limited their depth.
+Now you can also discuss other more general topics, like how you’re using Sketchfab for your work, if your art has been featured somewhere, or if you’re looking for help with a particular 3D application.
+Becoming an active and visible participant on the Forum can definitely help you increase your status in the community!

 Check out the conversations on the models I embedded in this post and think about this: every time someone posts a comment, people will receive a notification.
 This brings your work back to their attention.

 Of course, working on a new project may take a considerable amount of time.
 If you want to keep your followers engaged and solicit their feedback, consider publishing ‘work in progress’ models.
 Use the re-upload feature to update your work, leave a comment to explain what’s new and keep the conversation going.

 So far I’ve only been talking about engaging the Sketchfab community, but of course, you can publish your Sketchfab models on other sites too!
 Numerous art communities and portfolio sites are now offering Sketchfab embedding.
 Posting your work there may help you connect to a ‘niche’ community of fellow artists that share your interests.
 See an overview of Web Platforms and Forums where we’re already available.

 If you’d like to post on a forum that does not support Sketchfab yet, try to talk to the website owner, and connect them to us—we’re happy to help them add Sketchfab to their site.